Testing and Disability Services

 Register for Disability Services

-- Please see “Seeking TDS Accommodations” for full Documentation Guidelines
+- Refer to the “Seeking TDS Accommodations” section below for full Documentation Guidelines

-- The Disability Committee meets weekly to assign accommodations
+- The Disability Services Committee meets weekly to assign accommodations

 Assistance with notes